-His sneering remark was somewhat spoiled by being dressed in a red “frock” and a hat with a red scarf wrapped around it.
-I told him: "You lack gravitas," and he sneered even more.
+His sneering remark was somewhat spoiled by him being dressed in a red “frock” and a hat with a red scarf wrapped around it.
+"You lack gravitas," I told him and he sneered even more.

 I was given the task of finding some medieval background music - not exactly the Golden Age of jolly tunes.
 Even so, I downloaded some songs of the Summer is Ycumen In variety with instrumentals played on those well-known instruments dulcimer, cabinet organ and sackbut.

 To my ears it was all pretty dire stuff.
 I’m surprised no one asked me to haul my sorry sackbut out of there - and take my music with me.
 Which they did, in effect.
 After a couple hours of depressing music plinking-plonking in the background, people asked me if there was anything else on my i-Pod.
 Cue the medieval Rolling Stones (well, the band is pretty old) and the equally ancient Elton John.

 It was a great night - brilliant company and the food was astonishing, each dish surpassing the last.
 If this was how they ate in the Middle Ages, let me find a time machine.